cloud-gov/cg-site/content/docs/services/cdn-route.md

 The output will include the CDN domain the broker has created for you.
 In this case, you need to create a CNAME record in your DNS server pointing `my.example.gov` to `d3nrs0916m1mk2.cloudfront.net.`.

-After the record is created, wait up to 1 hour for the CloudFront distribution to be provisioned and the DNS changes to propagate.
+After the record is created, wait up to one hour for the CloudFront distribution to be provisioned and the DNS changes to propagate.
 Then visit your custom domain and see whether you have a valid certificate (in other words, that visiting your site in a modern browser doesn't give you a certificate warning).

+If you've waited more than two hours without a valid certificate appearing, [contact support](/help) to check for problems.

 #### Step 3: Map the route to your application